 1. Jeff Bezos pledges 10 billion dollars for climate change – but what will follow?

 Jeff Bezos has pledged more money to tackle climate change than anyone ever has before, but then again he can!
-The Amazon founder and CEO is estimated to be worth over 113 billion dollars (post-divorce that is).
-However, it isn’t enough to start an Earth Fund with that much money and not have a detailed plan to how it will actually help with the climate crisis.
+The Amazon founder and CEO, is estimated to be worth over 113 billion dollars (post-divorce that is).
+However, it isn’t enough to start an Earth Fund with that much money and not have a detailed plan.
+We wonder how it will actually help with the climate crisis.

 Undoubtedly, this amount is important to fund research and innovations and curb lax policies on greenhouse gas emissions, but we don’t know what Bezos will choose to do.
 Especially knowing it might lead up to a political farce.
 The possibilities are endless, and we have to take into consideration that “dropping a big, fat check into the water is not necessarily going to make the sharks all swim in the same direction”, says Daniel Firger, the managing director of a climate-finance consulting firm.

 2. How did London Fashion Week do in terms of sustainability?

 Fashion weeks are sources of all things unsustainable – all the CO2 emissions and disposable plastics in the wake of fashion people and clothing collections moving around the planet.
 So how did LFW fare with the sustainable agenda, especially since Extinction Rebellion protested for the biannual event to be cancelled?
 The bells were definitely ringing as LFW hosted its first-ever fashion swap with initiatives from brands to become more circular and fight climate change.